 From reviewing the ISO Whistleblowing Guidelines, you will see that there is quite a bit of work involved in maintaining a programme.
 While much of this maintenance can be somewhat automated, there are still manual actions.
 Think of your whistleblowing programme like a workplace safety programme: you do not just put it in place and then walk away.
 You have to watch it, improve it, observe the improvements, plug gaps when you identify issues, and rebuild.
 That may not be a full-time job in most companies, but overseeing and improving the programme will require some resources.
 There are options to have this managed by outside consultants, but it is best to be done inside the organisation.

 5. Get help from an expert if you need experience or capacity to properly implement the programme

 If all of this sounds a bit too hard, then engage some outside help.
 There are outside agencies, firms and investigators that can help build and/or operate the programme.
 Speeki has a range of solutions for this under Speeki Services.

 How to learn more

-The ISO Whistleblower Guidelines are now available to purchase from the ISO stores in each country.
+The ISO Whistleblowing Guidelines are now available to purchase from the ISO stores in each country.
 Check the ISO website for further details.

-If you are interested in building your programme from scratch, or for consultative advice on the ISO Whistleblower Guidelines, please contact us here.
+If you are interested in building your programme from scratch, or for consultative advice on the ISO Whistleblowing Guidelines, please contact us here.